Daafip/jupyterscad/CONTRIBUTING.md

 This repository uses [Nox](https://nox.thea.codes/) to automate development.

-Nox is based on [uv](https://github.com/astral-sh/uv) so ensure you have this installed.
+Nox scripts used in this project are based on [uv](https://github.com/astral-sh/uv) so ensure you have this installed.

 Install Nox in your local dev environment: